alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

     *"I've found a bug, I'm working on a repro."*
     It would have avoided duplication of effort, both from me and the other Elastic engineers I didn't know were already looking at this bug.

-More broadly, take this as a case study in how to find useful reproduction cases for bug reports:
+More broadly, take this as a case study in writing useful test cases: find a reproducible error, delete something, see if the error reproduces.

-1. Find a reproducible failure (in this case, visiting a URL)
-2. Delete, remove, or simplify something
-3. See if the failure still occurs
-4. Repeat until anything you delete makes the error go away
+Repeat until there's nothing left to delete.

 Admittedly, step 1 is often the hard bit, and I got lucky to land on a reproducible error so quickly.
 Even so, I'm proud of [the bug report][repro] I was able to write.